Histology independent therapies (HITs)

 Histology independent therapies (HITs) can treat certain cancers that start in the organs of the body.
 HITs are not currently used to treat blood cancers such as leukaemia or lymphoma.
 This is because they are not effective at treating these types of cancer.

-You may be offered treatment with a HIT drug if you have a cancer that has a specific gene change.
-Currently, there are 2 HIT drugs available in the UK through the NHS.
-These are larotrectinib and entrectinib.
-They may be used to treat people with a cancer that has a gene change called NTRK gene fusion.
+You may be offered treatment with a HIT drug if you have a cancer that has a gene change called the NTRK gene fusion.

-If your cancer doctor thinks a histology independent therapy (HIT) drug is a possible treatment for you, they will arrange a test on the cancer cells to see if they have the gene variant.
+If your cancer doctor thinks an HIT drug is a possible treatment for you, they will test the cancer cells.
+This is to check whether you have the NTRK gene change.

 Your doctors may be able to test a sample of the tissue they took from the cancer when you were first diagnosed.
 This is called a biopsy.
 Sometimes they need to take another sample.
 They will explain if they need to do this and how they will take the sample.

 The NTRK gene fusion has been found in some very rare cancers.
 It is only found very occasionally in more common cancers.
-Your cancer doctor can tell you more about this and how likely it is that you might have a tumour with the NTRK fusion.
+Your cancer doctor can tell you more about this.

 HIT drugs

-There are currently 2 histology independent therapy (HIT) drugs available:
+There are currently 2 histology independent therapy (HIT) drugs available.
+They are both used to treat a number of different types of cancer:

-• the cancer has begun to spread from where it started to the surrounding area (locally advanced)
+• the cancer has begun to spread from where it started to the surrounding area (locally advanced cancer)

-• the cancer has spread to other parts of the body further away from where it started (metastatic)
+• the cancer has spread to other parts of the body further away from where it started (metastatic cancer)

 • surgery to remove the cancer is likely to cause complications